 Protecting Bonnie from ticks

-Bonnie is very fortunate to be taking medication each month to make her very unattractive to ticks.
-When ticks do come in contact with her they usually get off her fairly quickly.
-We know this because after taking Bonnie out or through he woods it is not uncommon for Charles or Susan to find a tick on themselves right away.
+Bonnie was very fortunate to have been taking medication each month to make her very unattractive to ticks.
+When ticks did come in contact with her they usually got off her fairly quickly.
+We know this because after taking Bonnie out or through he woods it was not uncommon for Charles or Susan to find a tick on themselves right away after holding Bonnie.